MJKWoolnough/gedcom/README.md

 }
 ```

-PlaceStructure is a GEDCOM structure type
+PlaceStructure is a GEDCOM structure type.

 #### type PlaceValue